User Note - Variance Estimation

 While appropriate use of sampling weights will produce correct point estimates (e.g., means, proportions), statistical techniques that account for the complex sample design are also necessary to produce correct standard errors and statistical tests.
 Specifically, variables to account for the complex sample design (STRATA and PSU) are available in the IPUMS NHIS dataset and must be used to obtain appropriate variance estimates (standard errors) when computing annual estimates, pooled estimates, or multivariate estimates.

-Due to confidentially issues, many of the original sample design variables are suppressed in the NHIS public use files.
-NCHS has released public use design variables representing pseudo-strata and pseudo-PSU variables for the years 1968 to the present.
+Due to confidentiality issues, many of the original sample design variables are suppressed in the NHIS public use files.
+NCHS has released public use design variables representing pseudo-strata and pseudo-PSU variables for the years 1963 to the present.
 These are constructed variables for analytic purposes that do not reflect the actual stratification and primary sampling units used to draw the sample.
 Using these variables in analysis performs reasonably well as an alternative to using the original design variables.

 IPUMS NHIS Technical Variables for Analysis and Variance Estimation

 Three technical variables are needed for analysis of the IPUMS NHIS data:

 - A sampling weight (e.g., PERWEIGHT, SAMPWEIGHT, MORTWT) must be chosen, based on the sampling universe of the variables.
 The sampling weight represents the inverse probability of selection into the sample, with adjustment for non-response, as well as post-stratification (before 2019) or raking (2019 and later) adjustments for age, race/ethnicity, and sex.
 Analysts should review variable descriptions of the variables of interest and the user note on SAMPLING WEIGHTS for more information about which weight to use.